 Explore it on Goodreads or Amazon.

-Other books by this author include Harvest Moon, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight
+Other books by this author which I have reviewed include Harvest Moon, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Peril, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight

 First in the Chronicles of Elantra fantasy series for young adults.
 It’s thirteen years since events in “Cast in Moonlight“, and Kaylin has been a Hawk for a few years in the city of Elantra.

 This really is good.
 I’d love it even more if Sagara would be a bit more clear as to who is doing what to whom for what purpose.
 It is at least a tiny bit more clear than the prequel, “Cast in Moonlight”, and does leave us with more of a sense of ending this particular adventure.
 Although, Sagara is wicked with leaving hints for the future.
 It’s creepy, fascinating, intriguing, and I can’t wait to get my hands on Cast in Courtlight to find out what happens next!

 There is so much that occurs within this story…I’m feeling breathless just thinking about it!
 Sagara provides us with a backstory on Kaylin as well as Severn, and she doesn’t hesitate to create yet more drama and tension for future installments.
 Nicely done.